envi/olesia-khomchyn.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

+<span style="color: #E0592A">V. 6.1.0</span>

+You can now use a new [Classification](Classifications.md#create-a-new-classification) endpoint to create a new Classification within a logged organization.

 <span style="color: #E0592A">V. 6.0.9</span>

 The two new [Classifications](Classifications.md) endpoints have been added.
 You can now retrieve the list of Classifications and the details of a specific Classification.